-There are two types of compostable materials, green materials and brown materials.
 The major difference is that green materials compost faster than brown materials.
-Flour is a brown material, so it will take a long time for it to compost fully.
+Flour is a brown material, so composting it will take a long time.
 However, you can speed up the process by adding green components, fruit peels, and vegetables to the compost pile.

 Is Flour Good for the Soil?

 Of course, flour is good for the soil.
-We mentioned earlier that flour is compostable, so as long as you follow the procedures and dispose of the flour in the soil properly, it will increase the nutrients and fertility of the soil.
+We mentioned earlier that it’s compostable, so as long as you follow the right composting procedures, it will increase the nutrients and fertility of the soil.
 However, if you dump the flour on the soil, it will clog the pores of the leaves, and they will die.

-Flour contains protein (nitrogen).
-Nitrogen is found in the soil and plants, and it is essential to plant growth.
-When there is a low supply of nitrogen in the soil, plants cannot thrive, and there are low crop yields.
-But, too much nitrogen in the soil is toxic to plants.
+Flour contains protein (nitrogen), an essential compound for plant growth.
+When there’s a low nitrogen supply in the soil, plants cannot thrive and have low crop yields.
+But that doesn’t mean excess nitrogen is better.
+In fact, too much nitrogen in the soil is toxic to plants.